We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 TL;DR?

-Whilst you can use Microsoft Bookings to set up a parking reservation system, but it’s not perfect.
+Whilst you can use Microsoft Bookings to set up a parking reservation system, it’s not perfect.

 It’s fine for simple car park booking needs, but if you want more control – like rules, usage limits, multi-bay logic, our dedicated resource booking tool takes you further.